Our Little Sister

-Our Little Sister (海街 diary, Umimachi Diary) is a 2015 Japanese drama film written, directed and edited by Hirokazu Kore-eda and based on Akimi Yoshida's manga series Umimachi Diary.
+Our Little Sister (海街 diary, Umimachi Daiarī) is a 2015 Japanese drama film written, directed and edited by Hirokazu Kore-eda and based on Akimi Yoshida's manga series Umimachi Diary.
 It stars Haruka Ayase, Masami Nagasawa, Kaho and Suzu Hirose.
 The film follows three sisters living in Kamakura, alongside their half sister.
 It was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.

 Plot

 Three sisters, Sachi Kōda, Yoshino Kōda and Chika Kōda, live in the house of their grandparents in Kamakura.
 Their parents are divorced.
 One day, they receive news of the death of their father, whom they have not seen in fifteen years.
-At the funeral, they meet their half-sister, fourteen year old Suzu Asano.
+At the funeral, they meet their half-sister, thirteen year old Suzu Asano.
 Suzu is living with her stepmother and stepbrother.
 Observing the behaviour of the stepmother at the funeral (she tries to pass on the responsibility of addressing the guests to Suzu), Sachi guesses that Suzu looked after their father as he died, not the stepmother.
 At the train station Sachi spontaneously invites Suzu to come and live with them.
 Suzu joins the local football team and becomes popular as the relationship develops.